Why Hire a Part-Time CFO?

 There are four key pillars to the role of the CFO; in this article, we will look at these roles in the context of how an interim CFO may be required and can help.
 Each section will also detail desirable characteristics that such a role requires.

-While they will not necessarily be preparing the financial statements, a CFO is the person who has to sign off on them and defend them to management, investors, and regulators.
+While they will not necessarily be preparing the financial statements, a CFO is the person who drives financial strategy and has to sign off on them and defend them to management, investors, and regulators.
 Control is a key element of the role along with ensuring that financial records are presented in a timely, accurate, and informative manner.

 The process is a mess.
 Cracks may have been papered over before in processes such as reconciliations.